-- Reddit: Reddit’s user-generated news links draw a fairly steady audience in numbers month over month (about 14 million users) and the community does have a targeted SEO category within the site.
-Our analytics showed that we did see traffic from Reddit – but, the answer was no when we looked to see if anyone was sharing our newsletter stories from the share buttons.
+- Reddit: Reddit’s user-generated news links draw a fairly steady audience in numbers month over month (about 14 million users), and the community does have a targeted SEO category within the site.
+Our analytics showed that we did see traffic from Reddit – but the answer was no when we looked to see if anyone was sharing our newsletter stories from the share buttons.
 In fact, the spike in traffic we saw from Reddit last year occurred from a guest author we had on the blog who was an active Reddit user.
-And so we concluded that active Reddit users will share information they find useful as they come across it, but that it’s going to be more far and few between with our audience, and so a share button is not warranted here.
+So we concluded that active Reddit users will share information they find useful as they come across it, but that it’s going to be more far and few between with our audience, so a share button is not warranted here.

 At this point, we were ready to delete the three social buttons we just discussed from our newsletter article pages, but we performed one final sanity check to see if any of them factored as strong social signals in the search algorithms.
 As far as we know, they don’t, so in the end, it didn’t look like any of these turned out to be significant to us.

 StumbleUpon is a growing network that presents a lot of opportunities for people to share content (more than 1 billion referrals per month, according to data in this post on visualizing the StumbleUpon audience).
 StumbleUpon itself offers many resources for people to target and grow their intended audience, and has also been known to be a factor in content “staying” power.
 For us, it made sense to keep this button and further explore how we could maximize our presence in this community.